charansai0/Search-Algorithm/README.md

 ![OUTPUT](https://github.com/charansai0/Search-Algorithm/blob/main/Screenshot%20(214).png?raw=true)
 iii)	# Find the element in a list using Binary Search (recursive Method).
 ```
+'''
+Program to find the element in a list using Binary Search (recursive Method).
+Developed by: charan sai
+RegisterNumber: 21003158
+'''
 def linearsearch(array, n, k):

     for i in range(0, n):